wanderdust/coin-cnn-webapp/readme.md

 2. Run `docker build -t coin-app .` from app's root directory.

-3. After build run `docker run --network="host" wanderdust/coin-docker` and the app will show up in `localhost:5000`
+3. After build run `docker run --network="host" coin-app` and the app will show up in `localhost:5000`

 ____________________________